crzb10/crzb10/README.md

 - 👋 Hi, I’m Cris!
 I'm from Brazil.
-- 👀 I’m interested in Be a Front end developer.
+- 👀 I’m interested to Be a Front end developer.
 - 🌱 I’m currently in formation for Front End Developer
 - Im a student, Almost a Junior Programmator/ Front end developer
 - 📫 How to reach me ... (didnt have email for contact now, only soon.)